 Documentation: CSE-31/2022/INF.2 – Building Resilient Energy Systems in the United Nations Economic Commission for Europe Region: Achieving Greater Energy Security, Affordability, and Net-zero

+CSE-31/2022/INF.14 – Proposed UNECE Platform on Resilient Energy Systems

+CSE-31/2022/INF.15 – Proposed Definition of Resilient Energy Systems

-Taking into account: (i) the urgent need to address the increasing vulnerability of the energy systems in the ECE region due to the contemporary economic, geopolitical, energy, social, supply chain, climate, and environmental challenges the region is facing; (ii) the sovereign right of states to determine national energy policy, conditions for exploiting their natural resource endowments, their choice between different energy sources, the general structure of their energy supply, and the pace and ways of the energy system transformations; and (iii) that the efforts that are being currently undertaken on the global scale are insufficient to meet the objectives of the 2030 Agenda for Sustainable Development in general and of the 1.5-2°C target of the Paris Agreement in particular, and that current climate goals should not be compromised by a focus upon short-term energy challenges, and recognizing that the Committee on Sustainable Energy (the Committee) and its six subsidiary bodies are in a unique position to support the building of resilient energy systems in the ECE region, called on member States to continue, expand and increase international policy dialogue and cooperation on efforts to ensure resiliency of energy systems that ensure access to affordable, reliable, sustainable and modern energy for all (Sustainable Development Goal (SDG) 7) and that help reduce greenhouse gas (GHG) emissions and the carbon footprint of the energy sector in the region.
+Taking into account: (i) the urgent need to address the increasing vulnerability of the energy systems in the ECE region due to the contemporary economic, geopolitical, energy, social, supply chain, climate, and environmental challenges the region is facing; (ii) the sovereign right of states to determine national energy policy, conditions for exploiting their natural resource endowments, their choice between different energy sources, the general structure of their energy supply, and the pace and ways of the energy system transformations; [and (iii) that the efforts that are being currently undertaken on the global scale are insufficient to meet the objectives of the 2030 Agenda for Sustainable Development] in general and of the 2°C target of the Paris Agreement in particular, and that current climate goals should not be compromised by a focus upon short-term energy challenges, and recognizing that the Committee on Sustainable Energy (the Committee) and its six subsidiary bodies are in a unique position to support the building of resilient energy systems in the ECE region, called on member States to continue, expand and increase international policy dialogue and cooperation on efforts to ensure resiliency of energy systems that ensure access to affordable, reliable, sustainable and modern energy for all (Sustainable Development Goal (SDG) 7) and that help reduce greenhouse gas (GHG) emissions and the carbon footprint of the energy sector in the region.

 The Committee heard presentations on the main challenges of energy security, economic recovery/affordability, and environmental sustainability that the ECE region is currently facing in a volatile, uncertain, complex, and ambiguous world and the importance of addressing them quickly, strategically and with a vision for the long-term.